cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 Evidence suggests that sophisticated agencies have begun operating multiple accounts within Kaito's system, exploiting the platform's Inner Circle classification system to generate disproportionate returns across numerous fake personas.
 These operations typically involve maintaining 10-50 accounts with carefully orchestrated interaction patterns designed to elevate select accounts to Inner Circle status, thereby increasing reward potential across the entire network.

-The revelation by investigators like ZachXBT regarding payment structures for cryptocurrency influencers exposed widespread practices of individuals operating multiple accounts while presenting themselves as different people.
+The revelation by investigators like ZachXBT[click](https://x.com/zachxbt/status/1962485396597776468) regarding payment structures for cryptocurrency influencers exposed widespread practices of individuals operating multiple accounts while presenting themselves as different people.
 Within Kaito's system, this practice becomes exponentially more profitable due to the algorithmic weighting system that favors established accounts with high Yap scores.

 If an agency successfully elevates even one account to Inner Circle status, they can systematically use that account to boost all other accounts within their network, gradually transitioning the entire portfolio from Emerging to Inner Circle classification.
 This process enables industrial-scale Yap generation that appears organic to Kaito's detection systems while representing pure manipulation.